trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS Development Toolset
 ---------------------------

-Most TriBITS projects need a git, a compiler (e.g. GCC), MPI, and a number of other standard TPLs and tools in order to develop on the project sources.
-To this end, TriBITS contains some helper scripts for downloading, configuring, building, and installing packages like git, cmake, GCC, OpenMPI, and others needed to set up a development environment.
+Most TriBITS projects need git, a compiler (e.g. GCC), MPI, and a number of other standard TPLs and tools in order to develop on and test the project code.
+To this end, TriBITS contains some helper scripts for downloading, configuring, building, and installing packages like git, cmake, GCC, OpenMPI, and others needed to set up a development environment for a typical computational science software project.
 These tools are used to set up development environments on new machines for projects like Trilinos and CASL VERA.
 Scripts with names like ``install-gcc.py`` are defined which pull sources from public git repos then configure, build, and install into